MakeshiftMitten/patchnotes/readme.txt

 Like I said, based on what I submitted and the feedback I've gotten from players, I already consider this game a 'success' considering what I set out to do.

-<h4>My Goals from Last Year and How They Fared</h4>
-Sound: I think simple sound for the bombs/enemy death could really make them pop.
-The entries that did sound certainly have a leg up.